 Each answer is developed in an essay, and students present their Student Question and answer in a symposium at the end of the academic year.

 OTHP Student Support

-Honors Program students, Honors Program Core Faculty, the Director and Assistant Director will all share in the responsibility of encouraging a student’s progress through the program.
-Honors Program students will meet with the Director or Assistant Director each fall to discuss courses and activities, and the student’s experiences generally in the program.
-To support the goal of progress and completion, students will receive an Honors Program Progress Toward Graduation report, and this report will account for all requirements toward graduation from the Oregon Tech Honors Program.
-(This report form is forthcoming.)
+Honors Program students, Honors Program Core Faculty, the Director and Assistant Director all share in the responsibility for a student’s progress through the program.
+Honors Program students will meet with the Director or Assistant Director each fall to discuss courses and activities, and the student’s experiences in the program.
+To support the goal of progress and completion, students will receive an Honors Program Progress Toward Graduation report, which will account for all requirements toward graduation from the Oregon Tech Honors Program.